-- Because it requires time and effort, and they are busy.
+Because it requires time and effort — and they’re too busy.

-Below we will examine each of the seven reasons why financial education is your best investment so that you will hopefully make the right choice…
+Below we’ll examine each of the seven reasons why financial education is your best investment so that you make the a profitable choice.

 Aren’t you tired of all the financial and investment experts with their conflicting investment advice?

 - One expert says diversify to reduce risk, and another expert calls it di-worsefying that insures mediocre results.

 - One expert says pay down all your debt because it is bad, and another says leverage up with good debt to build wealth.